tshe123/college_demo/README.md

 # college_demo
-This is just a demo and the user is trying to workout on the basics of github
+This is just a demo and the user is trying to workout on the basics of github.
+In the learning process...